renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 ### Modifiers

-Modifiers might apply to any check.
+Modifiers are additional bonuses and penalties to checks, assigned as the rules, the character's abilities, and the situation dictates.

 Some modifiers might come from special features that a character has; these modifiers apply whenever the feature says that they do.
-Other modifiers might represent a particular task being *more* or *less* difficult, while others might represent some circumstance that impedes or aids a character; these modifiers apply at the GM's discretion.
+Other modifiers might come from the situation; they might represent a particular task being *more* or *less* difficult than normal, for example, or they might represent aspect of the situation that helps or hinders the characters.
+The GM decides what *situational modifiers* apply.

+Some common modifiers are given below:

+- **Being assisted**: sometimes characters can assist other characters
+  - +10 per character assisting, maximum +30.
+  - Assisting characters do not need to make a check to assist.
-  - Being assisted: +10 per character assisting, maximum +30.
-Assisting characters must have 10 Ranks in a useful skill (but it doesn't have to be the *same* skill).
-The GM may rule that certain tests cannot be assisted.
+  - Assisting characters must have 10 Ranks in a useful skill (but it doesn't have to be the *same* skill that the "primary" character is using).
+  - The GM may rule that certain tests cannot be assisted.

-      - Attack, Stealth and Perception tests normally cannot be assisted.
+    (For example, Attack, Stealth and Perception tests normally cannot be assisted.)

-  - Related Skill:
+- **Related Skill**: sometimes having knowlidge or skill in one area helps with another area.

-      - receive a bonus on one Test for having ranks in a related skill (for example, Knowledge: Theology might assist Profession:
+  (For example, having high Knowledge: Theology might assist with a Profession: Cleric skill check.)
-        Cleric)
+  - Bonus to the "primary" skill check depends on how many ranks you have in the related skill:
     - 10-24 Ranks: +10
     - 25-39 Ranks: +20
     - 40+ Ranks: +30
-      - You may only use one related skill.

-  - Specialization:

-      - skills can have *specializations*.
+  - Characters can only benefit from one *related skill*; normally, if a player has more than one related skill that might apply, they will get to choose which one they pick.
+    - Sometimes, in fact, GMs might vary what happens on a successful check, based on what related skill a character used.
+- **Specialization**: sometimes characters *specialize* in a given sub-field.

-      - Character recieves +10 when Specialization applies; there is *no effect *(including *no penalty*) when Specialization does not apply
+  - Characters receive a +10 bonus when the Specialization applies; there is *no effect* (including *no penalty*) when the Specialization does not apply
   - Any given skill can only have one specialization.
-You can’t have both a \[Short Swords\] and a \[Knives\] Specialization for One-Handed Weapons, for example.
+    You can’t have both a \[Short Swords\] and a \[Knives\] Specialization for Melee Weapons, for example.

-      - You can acquire specializations for your skills during character
-        creation: see also *Character Creation*.
+  - See *Character Creation* for the rules for acquiring specialization.

-      - Field Skills and Proficiency Skills can also have specializations, for example:
+  - Field Skills and Proficiency Skills can also have specializations.
+    For example:
     - Art: Painting \[Landscapes\], where Art is a field skill, Painting is the field, and \[Landscapes\] is the specialization.
-          - One-Handed Melee Weapons \[Swords\], where Swords is one of the proficiencies that the character has.
+    -  Melee Weapons \[Swords\], where Swords is one of the proficiencies that the character has.

-  - Proficiencies:
+- **Proficiencies**: characters take a penalty when they are using a proficiency skill and they do not have a relevant proficiency.
   - When using a proficiency skill, you take a -20 penalty if you don't have an appropriate *proficiency* for what you are trying to do; see *Proficiency Skills* in *Skills*.

-  - Difficulty Modifiers
+- **Difficulty Modifiers**: characters can take a bonus or penalty, based on whether what they are trying to do is particularly easy or particularly difficult.
   - Run from Very Easy (+30) to Very Hard (-30), and all shades in-between.

-  - Taking your Time and Rushing:

-      - only applies to Task Actions and Jobs
+- **Taking your Time** and **Rushing**: characters can both take more and less time on task actions and jobs.
-      - Taking your Time: for every +50% increase in timeframe, +10 to the check (up to +150% time for +30)
+  - **Taking your Time**: for every +50% increase in timeframe, +10 to the check (up to +150% time for +30).
-      - Rushing: for every -25% *reduction* in timeframe, -10 to the check (up to -75% for -30)
+  - **Rushing**: for every -25% *reduction* in timeframe, -10 to the check (up to -75% for -30).
+  - You cannot both *rush* and *take your time* on the same check.
+  - You can only *rush* or *take your time* on a *task action* or *job*.

-  - Situational Modifiers
+- **Situational Modifiers**:
   - Lots of other things might provide modifiers\!
     The GM may assign modifiers from situation as appropriate.

-  - Passive Tests: Usually, characters will use their skills actively.
+- **Passive Tests**: Usually, characters will use their skills actively.
-    Sometimes, the GM will roll a test on behalf of the player — for example, to see if they have noticed something (a Perception test), realized something (a COG\*3 test), or has some piece of knowledge (a Profession, Craft or Knowledge check).
+  Sometimes, the GM will roll a test on behalf of the player — for example, to see if they have noticed something (a Perception test), realized something (a COG×3 test), or has some piece of knowledge (a Profession, Craft or Knowledge check).
   These are *Passive Tests*, since they are made “automatically” on the player’s behalf.
   Passive checks have a -20 penalty (the players should be proactive in using their skills, after all).
   Generally, Passive tests are made in secret by the GM; if a player later makes an appropriate test, then the result of the test that the player made takes precedence (although events may unfold in such a way that a player cannot call for such a check later).

-  - Common Knowledge: if a player has 10 or more ranks in a given skill, they can be assumed to have common knowledge appropriate to that skill (that is, without being required to make a test).
+### Common Knowledge

+While we're talking about skills and checks, a final quick note is a time when a skill check specifically *is not* required.
+If you have 10 ranks in a skill, you are considered to have **basic competency** and **common knowledge** in that skill; this allows you to make basic use of that skill, and to have access to common knowledge related to the skill, without requiring a check.
+As an example, with *basic competency* in Survival, you can navigate through a five-mile walk, or make camp in good weather with good equipment; with *common knowledge* in a Profession: Blacksmith, you could identify the basic steps that would be involved in making an item, or whether something would be simple or difficult to make.

+Note the threshold for having *basic competency* and *common knowledge* is the same as the threshold for being able to assist a character, and the threshold at which a skill is eligible to be a *related skill* — 10 ranks.

 ## Actions

-Types of actions
+Broadly speaking, we break the actions that characters take into five types:

-  - Standard actions
+- **Standard actions**:
   - An action that doesn’t take much time, but that you need to focus on.
   - Examples: attacking with a weapon, knocking over a dresser, kicking in a door.

-  - Quick actions
+- **Quick actions**:
   - An action that doesn’t take much time, and that you don’t need to focus on.
   - Examples: moving, yelling something, retrieving a stored item, drawing a weapon.

-  - Task actions
+- **Task actions**:
   - An action that takes time (but less than a day), and that you need to focus on.
-      - Examples: brewing a potion, picking a lock, buying goods in town
+  - Examples: brewing a potion, picking a lock, buying goods in town.
   - Note: Tasks that take 8 hours of work or more should generally be handled as Jobs and done during Down-Time.

-  - Sustained actions
+- **Sustained actions**:
   - An action that takes time, but that you don’t need to focus on, so you can do it while doing something else.
   - Examples: keeping an eye out for a mark during an opera, leaving a trail of bread-crumbs while traveling, memorizing a route while being forced to march, *sustaining powers.*
   - You can take other actions while maintaining a Sustained Action, and you can maintain more than one Sustain action at a time.
   - However, maintaining multiple Sustained Actions is distracting; you take a -10 penalty to all tests for each Sustained Action you maintain beyond the first.
   - So, for example, if you maintain three Sustained Actions, you take a -20 penalty to all tests.
   - Sustain actions don't have a specific upper limit for how long you can maintain them, but your GM might not allow you to maintain them for more than a reasonable amount of time, or might require additional checks or impose additional consequences.

-  - Jobs
+- **Jobs**:

-      - Jobs have time-frames measured in *shifts.* A shift is one continuous eight-hour work day.
+  - Jobs have time-frames measured in *shifts*, where a shift is one continuous eight-hour work session.
+  - For most characters — characters that need to sleep and eat, and that have a "normal" circadian rhythm — a shift is roughly equivalent to one day of work.
-      - Used mainly during Down-Time Play
+  - Jobs are mainly used during Down-Time Play

-  - Since the MoS (and MoF) of a test can determine how long an action takes, If a Task Action or Job requires a check, that check should be made when the action is *begun.*
+### Checks for Task Actions and Jobs

+*Task actions* and *Jobs* have timeframes — the basic amount of time that that task takes.
+Character can usually attempt to adjust the timeframe, by either *taking their time* or *rushing*; see above.
+(The GM may rule that some tasks or jobs cannot be rushed, or tackled slowly.)

+If a character does not *rush* the task or job, then they might be rewarded for strong successes by reducing the timeframe of the job; a common rule is, an *exceptional success* takes half as long.

-      - If the check is failed, the character in question works for 25% of the Task Action’s timeframe or Job’s shifts (on a Failure), or 50% (on an Exceptional Failure), before realizing that the task will fail (and, presumably, stopping).
+If the check is failed, the character in question works for 25% of the Task Action’s timeframe or Job’s shifts (on a Failure), or 50% (on an Exceptional Failure), before realizing that the task will fail (and, presumably, stopping).

+Since the result of the check determines how long a task or job actually takes, if a check is called for, it must be made *at the beginning* of the task or job.

 ## Modes of Play